Neutrino oscillation measurements with KamLAND and JUNO in the presence of scalar NSI: Oscillation probability in the presence of scalar NSI

 \section{Oscillation probability in the presence of scalar NSI}

-In Fig. \ref{fig:oscprob}, we show the effect of scalar NSI on the electron antineutrino survival probability $P \left(\bar{\nu}_{e}\rightarrow \bar{\nu}_{e}\right) = P_{ee}$ plotted as a function of the antineutrino energy for JUNO baselines corresponding to $L=53~\rm km$.
-The value of the standard neutrino oscillation parameters have been taken from table \ref{tab:t1} except $\theta_{23}$ and $\delta_{\rm CP}$ which are taken to be $45^\circ$ and $0^\circ$ respectively.
-The left panel corresponds to choice of NMO being NO while while the right panel corresponds to it being IO.
-We consider only one diagonal scalar NSI $\eta_{\alpha\alpha}~\left(\alpha=e,\mu,\tau\right)$ to be non-zero at a time.
-The top, middle and bottom panels in Fig. \ref{fig:oscprob} show the variation in $P_{ee}$ with $\eta_{ee}$, $\eta_{\mu\mu}$ and $\eta_{\tau\tau}$ respectively.
-We have used GLoBES \cite{Huber:2004ka, Huber:2007ji} to generate the oscillation probabilities by appropriately modifying the inbuilt probability functions to incorporate scalar NSI in vacuum.
+In Fig. \ref{fig:oscprob}, we show the effect of scalar NSI parameter $\eta_{ee}$ on the electron antineutrino disappearance probability $P \left(\bar{\nu}_{e}\rightarrow \bar{\nu}_{e}\right) = P_{ee}$ plotted as a function of the antineutrino energy for JUNO and KamLAND baselines corresponding to $L=53~\rm km$ and $L=180~\rm km$, respectively \footnote{While we present the probability plot for a single baseline of 180 km (KamLAND) to illustrate the impact of the scalar NSI parameter $\eta_{ee}$ on oscillation probabilities for both normal and inverted mass orderings, the event spectra for KamLAND and JUNO account for the smearing effects from all nuclear power plants at varying distances.
+These effects are also incorporated in the $\chi^2$ calculations for both experiments.
+In the Appendix \ref{sec:appendix}, we show the effect of sNSI $\eta_{ee}$ at the KamLAND experiment for two more baselines.}.
+The values of the standard neutrino oscillation parameters have been taken from Table \ref{tab:t1}.
+The lightest neutrino mass ($m_1$ for NO and $m_3$ for IO) is assumed to be equal to 0.001 eV in all the plots of Fig. \ref{fig:oscprob}.
+The left panel corresponds to the choice of NO being the true mass ordering while the right panel corresponds to it being IO.
+We have used the publicly-available GLoBES package \cite{Huber:2004ka, Huber:2007ji} to generate the oscillation probabilities by appropriately modifying the in built probability functions to incorporate scalar NSI.
 As mentioned before, our numerical calculations for probabilities match very well with the analytical expressions derived in Sec. \ref{sec:analytical} and also with other works on scalar NSI (sNSI) \cite{Ge:2018uhz, Medhi:2021wxj}.

-For NO, we vary $\eta_{\alpha\alpha}~\left(\alpha=e,\mu,\tau\right)$ in the range $[-0.04,0.04]$ and for IO we vary them in the range $[-0.008,0.008]$.
-As we will see, the magnitude of these ranges correspond to the value of scalar NSI that give non-negligible deviations in $P_{ee}$ from the standard, three-flavor framework expectation (SI).
+For NO, we vary $\eta_{ee}$ in the range $[-0.04,0.04]$ and for IO we vary in the range $[-0.008,0.008]$.
+As we will see, the magnitudes of these ranges correspond to the values of scalar NSI that give non-negligible deviations in $P_{ee}$ from the standard, three flavour framework expectation (SI).
 The solid black curve in each plot of Fig. \ref{fig:oscprob} corresponds to SI.
 Probabilities corresponding to the positive (negative) values of sNSI parameter in each plot are shown with solid (dashed) curves.
 From \Fig \ref{fig:oscprob}, we make the following observations.

 \begin{itemize}